KeePass is an open-source password manager tool that saves all your passwords and private documents using a key file or master password.

 So, you better share your database with trustworthy people or your private information won’t be secret anymore.

-You can move your entire database along with the key file to a USB stick or burn it onto a CD.
+Because you can download Keepass, you can move your entire database along with the key file to a USB stick or burn it onto a CD.
 When needed, just plug-in the USB or CD and derive the passwords or documents without even installing the software.

 Don’t worry, KeePass doesn’t create any directories in computers, neither it leaves any trace.